-Reading Reflection Papers (25 points each/50points total)
+Reading Reflection Papers (25 points each/75 points total)

-You will be required to complete any two of the following three reflection papers.
-Each paper will be two-three page (double-spaced) papers focused on synthesis of chapter readings in your Jossey-Bass

-Reader on Teaching text, and other media.
+You will be required to complete three three-four page (double-spaced) papers focused on synthesis of chapter readings in your Jossey-Bass Reader on Teaching text, and other media.
 Each paper will require you to seek connections and themes presented in the readings.
 Specifically, this will include a combination of personal reflections on the provided topic, comments and insights provided by the source and relevant outside sources which enhance the comments and assertions made in your paper.
 Each paper will be assessed on a combination of the aforementioned components as well as overall writing quality, which includes adherence to writing specifications outlined in the APA 6th edition manual.
 The rubric for these assignments can be found in the course section of Blackboard.